ExpediaGroup/flyte-jira/README.md

 }
 ```
 ##### InfoFailure event
-This contains the id of the ticket and the error.
+This contains the id of the issue and the error.
 ```
 "payload": {
     "id" : "TEST-123",